MirShahiduzzaman/AnimalTypeClassifier/README.md

   - Gini scored 0.51

 ## Conclusion
-The performance scores of our models were simply too low.
-The highest accuracy from the models was 52%
+The highest accuracy from the models was 52% - 4 times more accurate than random guesses, but still too low.

 Why could this be the case?
 - We are missing vital information such as appearance, color, etc.